hifihedgehog/The-World-s-Easiest-.ZIP-Xbox-360-.ISO-to-.ZAR-Batch-PowerShell-Applet/README.md

 - Ensure you have **read/write permissions** for the folders you select.
 - The script is designed for Xbox 360 `.iso` files but might work for similar types of archives.
 - Tested on Windows 10, PowerShell version 5.1.
 - It's best to run the applet on your fastest drive on your machine.
-This will speed up conversion since the temporary files and folders are written and read where this is extracted and run.
+This will speed up conversion since the temporary files and folders it uses for processing are written and read where this is extracted and run.

 ## Disclaimer